PatrMo/truedermis/README.md

-# TrueDermis - Skin Condition Classifier [Truedermis.org](https://www.truedermis.org/)
+# TrueDermis - Skin Condition Classifier [truedermis.org](https://www.truedermis.org/)
+### Backend Connection is currently down due to AWS hosting costs

 TrueDermis is a web application that allows users to upload images of skin conditions and receive instant classification results using a deep learning model.
 This tool is designed for educational purposes and should not be used for self-diagnosis.
 Always consult a healthcare professional for proper diagnosis and treatment of skin conditions.